 Using a miter saw isn’t as difficult as the machine itself might indicate.
 Here is a quick overview of how to use it:

-- Adjust the piece of wood by setting the angle from four different positions.
+Adjust the piece of wood by setting the angle from three different positions.
+(Miter table, bevel and compound miter angle)

-- Connect the miter saw to a power source and press the button stick to the grip handle to start the saw.
+Connect the miter saw to a reliable power source and press the button stick to the grip handle to start the saw.

-- When you have cut the wood, leave the button and wait for the miter saw to completely stop.
+When you have cut the wood, leave the button and wait for the miter saw to stop completely, and now you can safely remove the wood piece.

 Isn’t that four-step process pretty simple?
 Let’s elaborate on it for further clarification.